The 9 dumbest reasons why leaders

 It's the fast who eat the slow. |

-going backwards.
-"Speed, Speed, Speed" is the name of the game.
+you're going backwards.
+"Speed, Speed, Speed" is the name

-anything that's moving."
-Mike McClelland, Retired President and
+copy anything that's moving."
+Mike McClelland, Retired President

 |